 Italians have a completely different sense of space, time and distance.
-There is something about growing up with narrow roads, small shops, 12-inch wide sidewalks, buildings close enough to the road to snag a side mirror.
+There’s something about growing-up with narrow roads, small shops, 12-inch wide sidewalks, buildings close enough to the road to snag a side mirror.
 Children, parents and grandparents all living in the same house, and myriad other strange phenomena that causes a person to see the world quite differently.
 For example, three feet between cars is comfortable for me.
 For an Italian, that is a ridiculous waste of space.
 If you don’t get within 2 inches of another car, you just aren’t a serious driver.
 It’s not until you actually ride as a passenger, that you begin to understand it from their perspective.
 And, in a strange sort of way, it all starts to make sense.

 The car goes into the shop lunedí, Giugno ventotto alle otto nella mattina, Monday, June 28th at 8 AM.
-It will be finished that afternoon—Moreno said so, and that’s the truth!
+It will be finished that afternoon—Moreno said so, and that’s the TRUTH!